-- Ask your child to go over their list of contacts in their phone and instant messaging apps so that you can know more about the people with whom they communicate.
+- Ask your child to go over their list of contacts on their phone and instant messaging apps so that you can know more about the people with whom they communicate.

-- Talk to your kids about cyberbullying so that they know what it is and how to understand when it is happening.
+- Talk to your kids about cyberbullying, so they know what it is and how to understand when it is happening.

 - Emphasize to kids that they will not lose internet privileges if they are being cyberbullied.
 Believe it or not, this is the main reason kids choose not to speak up about cyberbullying, according to the NCPC.

-- Raise the issue with teachers and school administrators so they can look for signs of bullying in school and address the problem in the best way possible.
+- Raise the issue with teachers and school administrators to look for signs of bullying in school and address the problem in the best way possible.

 - Tell someone you trust about what's going on so that you can get some help.

-- Keep emails, texts, comments, etc., that could serve as evidence of cyberbullying.
+- Keep emails, texts, comments, etc., that could be evidence of cyberbullying.